i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/authentication/openid-OPENID.md

 For example, the **Introspection endpoint** gives you the following response and **Apply only first role** is enabled.
-The **Roles attribute path** will be **realm_access.roles** and **Define the relation between roles and ACL access groups** will establish a relationship between the value **centreon-editor** and a defined access group in i-Vertix:
+The **Roles attribute path** will be **realm_access.roles** and **Define the relation between roles and ACL access groups** will establish a relationship between the value **centreon-editor** and a defined access group in i-Vertix IT Monitoring:

 ```json
 {